aidanurulain/AtliQs-Mart/README.md

 # Objective
-The project aims to analyze historical sales data from a fictional retail company, AtliQs Mart, to uncover trends, evaluate the impact of marketing events, and support strategic decisions using data-driven insights.
+AtliQ Mart, a retail chain with over 50 supermarkets in southern India, conducted extensive promotions during the Diwali 2023 and Sankranti 2024 festive seasons.
+The primary goal of this project was to analyze the effectiveness of these promotions and provide actionable insights to optimize future promotional strategies

 # Tools Used
-- SQL (MySQL) – Data analysis and querying
+- SQL (MySQL) – Data exploration and querying
-- Power BI / Excel (if used) – Data visualization and reporting
+- Power BI – Data visualization and reporting

 # Process
 - Understanding the problem statement